 The data seen in this view is configurable in the test itself, so you can customize how each test makes it's request, and make assertions on various scenarios.
 For more information on configuring requests, check out the creating tests documentation.

 The Setups tab contains all of the information about any Setup steps that were run during the test.
 The captured variables, request body, and response body are all available so you can debug and validate that your setup steps are working correctly.

-For more info on adding Setup Steps, see this section.
+For more info on using and configuring Setup Steps, see the setup steps documentation.